sinuna/dataparsing/README.md

 # dataparsing
-PHP function that flattens the Array into a one-dimensional Array.
+Learn to write a PHP function that flattens the Array into a one-dimensional Array.